But that doesn't necessarily mean looking at the most expensive postcodes in town.

 Whether it's a busy city centre, bustling town High Street or the local village, every area has its hub of essential amenities.
 The question is, which ones would you like within walking distance and which are you happy to travel to?
 Amenities may include:

-There are other essential amenities and businesses that you may not want to live so close to.
+There are some things you may not want to live so close to.
 So it's worth finding out where these are located:

 A wide range of entertainment facilities is often a sign of a thriving community.
 But it's worth considering how close you want to be with the potential extra noise and traffic from: